johan-st/go-image-server/README.md

 - 2023-05-05: start implementing a cache backed by a slice.
 This was the simplest way I could think of while working on the cache API
 - 2023-05-06: play with caching and trying to figure out what I want and need.
 - 2023-05-07: update docs (USAGE.md) and restructure repo
+- 2023-05-08: start caching experiments
+- 2023-05-12: experimentation continues
+- 2023-05-17: hook in bespoke LRU (least recently used) cache
+- 2023-05-18: implement defaults for ImageHadler and ImageParameters

 ## Februari 2022